 Spinach director Adam Thomas on creating the Ichibuns brand

-Ichibuns is a new and exciting Japanese-inspired dining concept, which successfully opened its first restaurant in Soho, London in October.
+Ichibuns is a new and exciting Japanese-inspired dining concept, which successfully opened its first restaurant in Soho, London.
 The Spinach team were responsible for creating this unique brand for restaurateur Robin Leigh, bringing to life his vision of an ‘amazing, out of this world’ experience.
 We asked Spinach partner and creative director Adam Thomas to guide us through the creative thinking and design process.

 The concept behind Ichibuns is to celebrate Japan’s Shōwa era, a fascinating time credited for the birth of post-war creativity and the welcoming of American music and culture.
 How did you set out to reflect such an important period yet maintain the fun personality of the brand?